 Diwali is an important celebration on the Hindu calendar.
 The five-day winter-autumn festival, frequently referred to as the Festival of Lights, falls between mid-October and mid-November.
-In 2018, it begins on November 7th in most places.
+In 2019, it takes place from October 25th to 29th in many places.

 In Nepal, the festival, called Tihar, celebrates the triumph of light over darkness and knowledge over ignorance.
 What’s unique is that Nepal dedicates the second day of these festivities–Kurkur Tihar–to celebration of the special relationship dogs have to humans.